addy-dclxvi/almighty-dotfiles/README.md

 ![preview-i3-pywal](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/preview-i3-pywal.jpg) <br />
 **Stuff in the screenshot** : Ncmpcpp inside Urxvt, mpdviz visualizer, dmenu2 (not a normal dmenu), and Lemonbar <br />
 **Now Playing** : Dream Theater - Vacant <br />
 My current i3 setup on Debian.
 Vanilla i3, too lazy too build i3-gaps.
-I place this configuration on *~/.config/i3-pywal*.
+I place this configuration in *~/.config/i3-pywal*.
-If You want to use it, just copy every content in this folder to *~/.config/i3*.
+If you want to use it, just copy all the contents of this folder to *~/.config/i3*.
 And everything is *pywaled*.
-So, You need to install pywal first. <br /> <br />
+So, you need to install pywal first. <br /> <br />

 ## Bspwm : Ant Man
 ![preview-bspwm2](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/preview-bspwm2.jpg) <br />